 NZDep quintiles (used for the food security and potentially avoidable hospitalisations indicators): NZDep is an index of socioeconomic deprivation based on Census data relating to income, home ownership, employment, qualifications, family structure, housing, access to transport and communications.
 It provides a deprivation score for each geographical area in New Zealand.
-This report uses NZDep quintiles, where quintile one represents the 20 percent of small areas with the lowest levels of deprivation (the least deprived areas) and quintile five represents the 20 percent of small areas with the lowest of small areas with the highest level of deprivation (the most deprived areas).
+This report uses NZDep quintiles, where quintile one represents the 20 percent of small areas with the lowest levels of deprivation (the least deprived areas) and quintile five represents the 20 percent of small areas with the highest level of deprivation (the most deprived areas).